thuratundev/asianflix/README.md

 Contributions are welcome!
 Whether you're a developer, designer, or enthusiast, feel free to contribute to make this app even better.
 Fork the repository, make your changes, and submit a pull request.

-### License

-This project is licensed under the [MIT License](link_to_license).
-Feel free to modify and distribute this project for personal or commercial use.

 ### Acknowledgements

 We extend our gratitude to the Flutter community and all contributors for their support and valuable contributions to this project.